black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Modern-JavaScript-Methods-by-Building-Football-Team-Cards/README.md

 Before you can move onto the next case, you will need to add a break statement.

 Below your setPlayerCards call, add a break statement.

+# Step 43
+Next, add a case clause for "forward".

+Inside that case, call the setPlayerCards function with an argument of players.filter().

+Inside the filter() method, add a callback function with a parameter of player that will check if player.position equals "forward".

+Lastly, add a break statement below the setPlayerCards function call.